SHARE

 Visit a French Pharmacy in Paris

 The best French skincare can be bought on almost every street corner.
 Brands include Caudalie, Klorane, Nuxe, and Avène.
-The staff is very knowledgeable at the pharmacies, explains your concerns (dryness/anti-aging, etc.), and can recommend specific products for your skin type.
+The staff is very knowledgeable at the pharmacies.
+They can explain your concerns (dryness/anti-aging, etc.) and recommend specific products for your skin type.

 Take A Cooking Class

-Please don’t feel pressure to do it all.
+Please don’t feel pressured to do it all.
 I always leave something for my next trip.
 Paris should be enjoyed and not rushed.
 The classics will always be there.
-I hope this guide to Paris helped plan your trip to my favorite city.
+I hope this guide to Paris helped you plan your trip to my favorite city.

 Lycee Francias classes butt into our trip (which is SUCH a bummer it’s a block away!)
 Do you have any suggestions to learn simple, fun, travel friendly French phrases on short notice?
 Thanks so much!